sztynksior/Advanced_Parallel_Systems_Mini_Project/README.md

 Parallel algorithm that I developed take similar approach to sequential one.
 It use the rule "divide and conquer" to split rows and columns of a matrix.
 Next it again use mentioned rule to find extremums and at the end to search for a lucky number in an arrays of coordinates.

 ##### Complexity
-In the following calculations I use $x$ and $y$ as a substitution for $m$ and $n$ because algorithms that look for coordinates of all minimums in a rows and maximums in a columns differ only in comparison operation and if they are splitting matrix alongside rows or columns.
+In the following calculations I use $x$ and $y$ as a substitution for $m$ and $n$.
+Algorithms that look for coordinates of all minimums in a rows and maximums in a columns differ only in comparison operation and if they are splitting matrix alongside rows or columns.

 First I will calculate complexity of searching for extremum in one row or column.